valschi/PUI2017_vjs306/HW3_vjs306/README.md

 __Assignment 3.__

-I was able to get the data and the Z-test during the class, so for the Homework I just worked on formulating in spelling out the Hypothesis and also in the proper Meth formula.
+I was able to get the data and the Z-test during the class, working with Srikanth, so for the Homework I just worked on formally spelling out the Hypothesis.